Do you have stomach problems? Are you hoping to boost your metabolism and strengthen your immune system?

-In this article, we’ll talk about what probiotics are, how you’d benefit from them, and when you should take them.
+In this article, we’ll talk about what probiotics are, when you should take them, and the advantages of taking a probiotic.

 Probiotics are a kind of bacteria.
 But not the kind that leads to sickness, infection, or disease.
 Probiotics are the good kind of bacteria which help make you healthier.
 Probiotics live mostly in your stomach and help digest and break down your food.